Plot your escape to one of the West’s best islands—places so lovely you won’t want your time there to end

 To see the island at its wildest and most rejuvenating, explore the rain forests and waterfalls of the Hamakua Coast, which runs northwest from Hilo to Waipio Valley.
 For fiery geological excitement, view Halema‘uma‘u Crater in Hawai'i Volcanoes National Park.

 Just a 35-minute ferry ride from Seattle, this artsy Puget Sound island is fast becoming one of the Northwest’s most happening wine destinations.
-Visit the island's buzzy tasting rooms, take a walk through a local park to overlook Manzanita Bay, and end the day with a bowl of French comfort food before heading back to the mainland.
+Visit the island's buzzy tasting rooms, take a walk through a local park to overlook Manzanita Bay, and end the day with a bowl of French comfort food before returning to the mainland.

 Lummi is not one of the more celebrated of the San Juan Islands.
 The rich and famous don't have second homes here, and the island's visitors sleep in only a handful of places.
 The main pastimes are visiting farms and art studios and tooling around the perimeter road on foot or by bike, taking in views of Puget Sound on one side and Mt.
 Baker on the other.
 But the best part is the strong locavore scene, with restaurants capitalizing on this little land of blackberries, just-plucked salad greens, and sustainable salmon.

 If you think of Oahu only as home to Honolulu’s glittering hotels, the island’s more natural side will surprise you.
 But leeward Oahu carries you back to a sleepier, rural Hawaii.
 Frenetic Waikiki can be serene, once you experience it from the water.
-And windward Oahu, has a pleasing small-town vibe, along with world-class beaches.
+And windward Oahu has a pleasing small-town vibe, along with world-class beaches.
 When you're looking for an alternative to Honolulu's bustle, check out Kailua.
 One visit and you'll be tempted to stay.

 Enjoy an idyllic island getaway in Seattle’s backyard.
 Crowd-free and small enough to navigate by bike, Vashon Island was made for day-trippers.